1991 Kansas State Wildcats football team

 The 1991 Kansas State Wildcats football team represented Kansas State University in the 1991 NCAA Division I-A football season.
 The team's head football coach was Bill Snyder.
 The Wildcats played their home games in KSU Stadium.
 1991 saw the Wildcats finish with a record of 7–4, and a 4–3 record in Big Eight Conference play.

 1991 saw the first winning season for Kansas State since 1982.
-Kansas State recorded their first shutout of an opponent since September 20, 1975, when they shut out Wichita State at home.
-The Wildcats shut out Missouri on November 16, 1991.
+The Wildcats shut out Missouri on November 16, 1991, which marked their first shutout of an opponent since September 20, 1975, when they shut out Wichita State at home.